Senate approves cuts to NPR, PBS and foreign aid programs

 The White House sent the request to Congress in early June — the first such rescission in more than a quarter century.
 The House quickly passed it and is expected to approve the Senate changes before a midnight Friday deadline.
 That deadline marks 45 days since President Trump sent the rescission request to Congress.
 By law, Congress is required to either affirm the cuts or do nothing and allow the money to be restored after the deadline.

-Since the election, Trump and GOP lawmakers have stepped up attacks on NPR and PBS, with the president writing on his social media platform this week that "[a]ny Republican that votes to allow this monstrosity to continue broadcasting will not have my support or Endorsement."
+Since the election, Trump and Republican lawmakers have stepped up attacks on NPR and PBS, with the president writing on his social media platform last week that "[a]ny Republican that votes to allow this monstrosity to continue broadcasting will not have my support or Endorsement."

-In April, Maher, the NPR CEO, and PBS CEO and President Paula Kerger testified on Capitol Hill before the House subcommittee on government efficiency chaired by Georgia Republican Rep. Marjorie Taylor Greene.
+In March, NPR's Maher and PBS CEO and President Paula Kerger testified on Capitol Hill before the House subcommittee on government efficiency chaired by Georgia Republican Rep. Marjorie Taylor Greene.
 The executives defended public media against charges of political bias, but Greene concluded the hearing by saying: "We believe that you all can hate us on your own dime."

 NPR, which produces news programs Morning Edition and All Things Considered, gets about 1% of its funding directly from the federal government.
 Its member stations, which operate over 1,300 outlets, receive about 8% to 10% of their funding from the federal government.
 With its nightly PBS News Hour and high-quality children's programming, such as Daniel Tiger's Neighborhood, PBS and its stations get around 15% of their revenue.